 These are the times that try men’s souls.
 The summer soldier and the sunshine patriot will, in this crisis, shrink from the service of his country; but he that stands it now deserves the love and thanks of man and woman.

 – Thomas Paine

-To be eligible, veterans must have a single 60 percent or a combined service-connected disability rating of 70 percent, and require personal care for a minimum of six continuous months.
-You also have to be enrolled in the VA Healthcare System.
+To be eligible, veterans must meet seven PCAFC eligibility criteria, including having a service-connected disability rating of 70 percent and requiring personal care for at least six continuous months.
+You also must be enrolled in the VA Healthcare System.
+A fact sheet about PCAFC eligibility can be found on caregiver.va.gov using this link: https://www.caregiver.va.gov/pdfs/MIssionAct/EligibilityCriteriaFactsheet_Chapter2_Launch_Approved_Final_100120.pdf#.
 You can see outside doctors for your care, but you must be seen at least once a year by your VA primary care physician.
 Disability ratings are assigned by the VA based on the severity of an illness and how much it decreases a veteran’s overall health and ability to function.

 “The expanded regulation addresses the complexity and expense of keeping veterans at home with their families who provide personalized care,” VA Secretary Robert Wilkie said.
 “This will allow our most-vulnerable veterans to stay with their loved ones for as long as possible.”

 The Veterans Health Care Committee will be conducting seminars for VVA members on this new program to help everyone fully understand these new benefits.
 If anyone has any questions, please feel free to contact me